Expectations for Undergraduate Students

-Students must meet with Engineering Career Services to complete the Co-op Memorandum of Understanding, review eligibility to go on co-op, and enroll in the Engineering Cooperative Education course, ENGR 250, 350, or 450.
+- Students who wish to pursue co-op employment must meet with Engineering Career Services to complete the UNL Co-op Memorandum of Understanding, review eligibility to go on co-op, and enroll in the co-op course: UGEP 350 for City/East Campus, and ENGR 3500 for Scott Campus.
 This course is 0-credits, Pass/No-Pass, does not carry tuition or fees, and does not count toward degree completion.
 Students on co-op must be enrolled in one of these courses during co-op employment.
 Enrolling in this course will maintain your student status, which prevents any student loan grace period from beginning while you're not on campus, and may allow you to maintain other benefits received by being enrolled full-time.

-Students pursuing a co-op should not plan to take other courses at the same time.
+- Students pursuing a co-op should not take other courses at the same time.
 Unlike a regular semester, the expectation is that your employment and gaining experience are your top priorities while you're on co-op.

 Expectations for Employers